San Diego Nicknames

 Destguides may receive commissions from purchases made through affiliate links in this article.

-San Diego is one of the most popular destinations in California.
-Blessed with stunning beaches and numerous attractions, it's loved by locals and visitors alike.
-But did you know that there are many alternate names for the city?
+San Diego is one of California's most popular destinations.
+With its stunning beaches and endless attractions, San Diego is loved by both locals and visitors.
+But did you know the city goes by several different nicknames?

 7 Nicknames for San Diego